Sky Diary

 The Moon

-The Moon is new on the 1st, at first quarter on the 8th, full on the 15th, at last quarter on the 22nd and again new on the 30th December.
+The Moon will be at first quarter on the 4th, full on the 12th, at last quarter on the 20th and new on the 27th May.

 Need this in a different language?